sakloui/jorban-martysmods.github.io/docs/reshade-guides/reshades-ui-and-depth-buffer.md

 parent: ReShade Guides
 ---

-# Understanding ReShade's UI
+# ReShade's UI

-Understanding the UI of ReShade is key to using it effectively.
-Knowing what ReShade offers and how to navigate its systems is extremely beneficial for both creators of presets and individuals looking to utilizing already created presets!

-To open ReShade, press `HOME` (or `POS1` in some locales) to start the on-screen tutorial.

-If you're new to ReShade, follow this tutorial - it covers the basics and sets a solid foundation. **Don't skip it!**

-If you have skipped the tutorial already, do not worry - we'll cover each feature and menu in this guide.
+Learning how to navigate through ReShade is key to being able to utilize it effectively.
+Being able to navigate it with ease and configure specifically what you are looking for allows the user to create whatever their imagination allows for.

+So, this guide will walk you through all the basics of what ReShade has to offer in it's UI.
+Please do not skip this portion as it provides tons of valuable information that you could use to better your experience with ReShade!

 ---